Hardly anyone realizes nowadays that at the onset of the Second World War, all was pretty much lost.

 For starters, the Leo member of our Love Duo refused the yet-to-be-King’s proposal of marriage not once, but twice.
 Lady Elizabeth Bowes-Lyon (Leo-like right down to her last name) wasn’t the least interested in being a member of any Royal Family since that would mean forfeiting the hope of having even the slightest shred of a normal life.

 When she finally accepted the Prince’s third proposal, Elizabeth was content in knowing that at least as the Duchess of York she wouldn’t be put under the scrutinized pressure of the public’s constant eye as if she and her fiancé were next in line to the throne.

 Little did she know.

 The less that was required of Lady Elizabeth’s husband’s appearance in public the better, given the Prince’s highly unusual dilemma.
 The man stuttered.
 His stammering was so debilitating, it was generally understood among the Royal Family that the Prince could not, nor should not, ever speak in front of a gathered assembly of three or more people.

 Following the death of King George V in 1936, the Prince’s elder brother, Edward was crowned King of England.
 A reign which lasted a mere 326 days.

-King Edward VIII had fallen in love with a non-English divorcee named Wallis Simpson and informed Parliament that not only would he be taking her as his wife, but this non-English non-subject would be crowned Queen as well.
+King Edward VIII had fallen in love with an American divorcee named Wallis Simpson and informed Parliament that not only would he be taking her as his wife, but this non-English non-subject would be crowned Queen as well.
 Upon Parliament’s unanimous refusal of his shocking proposal, the newly crowned King proceeded to throw a royal hissy fit and abruptly abdicated the throne.